 The next step in the Self-Study process is to conduct an assessment of the program’s environment.
 The rationale for examining opportunities for and threats facing the program is to provide context for the Self-Study.

 Opportunities: Opportunities are external factors that are not entirely under the control of the program, but if acted on, will help the program flourish.
-Opportunities take many forms, such as access to expanded populations for ambulatory care at a local health center, partnering with an institution with a simulation center, or availability of new clinical or educational technology through agreements with external parties.
+Opportunities take many forms, such as access to expanded populations for ambulatory care at a local health center, a partnership with an institution with a simulation center, or availability of new clinical or educational technology through agreements with external parties.

 Threats: Threats are also largely beyond the program’s control and come in many forms.
 They could result from a change in support for resident/fellow education at the national level, from changing priorities at the institutional or state level, or from local factors, such as erosion of a primary ambulatory system based on voluntary faculty.
 The benefit of assessing program threats is that plans can be developed to mitigate their effect.

 To collect this information, the program may use surveys, conduct meetings with residents/fellows, or organize a retreat.
 Feedback from recent graduates could also provide useful data on the program’s educational effectiveness.
-The only circumstance that may impact accreditation is if the program does not conduct a Self-Study.

 Program leaders, the program coordinator, and others as needed, should assemble a “program improvement” file from prior Annual Program Evaluations and past action plans to use as a starting point for this program improvement effort.